JohnAlcaraz02/Calculator/README.md

 ## ⚙ Features:

 - Basic arithmetic operations: Add, Subtract, Multiply, Divide
-- Clear (C) button to remove the previous input
+- Clear button to to reset the input
 - Backspace function to delete the last digit
 - Displays the current operation in progress
 - Handles divide-by-zero cases with appropriate error messages